-A portion of our revenue comes from the sale of its digital content over the Internet and wireless, cable and mobile networks, which is subject to unauthorized consumer copying and widespread dissemination without an economic return to the Company.
+The music industry continues to be subject to unauthorized distribution and/or copying of content.
 Global piracy is a significant threat to the entertainment industry generally and to the Company.
-Unauthorized copies and piracy have contributed to the decrease in the volume of legitimate sales of music and video content and have put pressure on the price of legitimate sales.
+Unauthorized copies and piracy have contributed to the decrease in the volume of legitimate sales of music and video content and services and have put pressure on the price of legitimate sales.
 This may result in a reduction in our revenue.